Immigration Court Process, Including Appeals and Deportation Orders

 Filing a motion to reopen your case can be a complicated process, and you may wish to seek help from a lawyer.
 Search for a lawyer here.
 If you decide to file a motion to reopen without a lawyer, you can use this template motion to reopen from the immigration court.

-• If your case was “administratively closed,” that means it is paused.
+If your case was “administratively closed,” that means it is paused.
 You are not being scheduled for more hearings at this time, but your case still remains open with the immigration court.
 It is possible that in the future, your case can become active again and you can get scheduled for new hearings.

-• Starting in May 2025, many immigration court cases that were previously administratively closed, even for years, are being scheduled for new court hearings.
+Starting in May 2025, many immigration court cases that were previously administratively closed, even for years, are being scheduled for new court hearings.
 To check the status of your case, you can call the immigration court hotline at 1-800-898-7180 or go to this immigration court website.
 The government should also send any new hearing notices to the last address on file with the immigration court.

-• Immigration judges often gave administrative closure to people who have submitted a different immigration application to USCIS, such as a U-visa or a family-based application, to give people time to wait for decisions on those other applications.
+Immigration judges often gave administrative closure to people who have submitted a different immigration application to USCIS, such as a U-visa or a family-based application, to give people time to wait for decisions on those other applications.

-• If you already applied for asylum, and you received a work permit based on your asylum application, you can keep using it while your case is administratively closed.
+If you already applied for asylum, and you received a work permit based on your asylum application, you can keep using it while your case is administratively closed.
 You can also continue to renew it because administrative closure means that your asylum case is still pending.
 However, if you did not already receive a work permit based on your asylum application, your asylum clock will stop running when your case is administratively closed.

-If you were NOT detained or put in expedited removal, please continue reading below.
-If you want to, you may be able to continue to seek asylum with another immigration agency called USCIS, and apply for or renew your work permit.
+If this is your situation and you want to continue seeking asylum, you may be able to continue to seek asylum with another immigration agency called USCIS, and apply for or renew your work permit.

 Asylum case